Special Weather Statement issued for Grant, Roberts by NWS - News Break

 Special Weather Statement issued for Grant, Roberts by NWS

-Effective: 2021-05-24 00:17:00 MDT Expires: 2021-05-24 01:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-06-07 23:18:00 MDT Expires: 2021-06-08 00:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
 They will relay your report to the National Weather Service office in Aberdeen.
-Target Area: Grant; Roberts SIGNIFICANT WEATHER ADVISORY FOR TRAVERSE...BIG STONE...EASTERN ROBERTS AND EASTERN GRANT COUNTIES UNTIL 230 AM CDT At 146 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Lidgerwood to near Beardsley to near Strandburg.
-Movement was northeast at 45 mph.
-Wind gusts in excess of 40 mph will be possible with these storms and may occur before the rain and thunder starts.
-In addition, blowing dust and reduced visibilities are possible with the strongest gusts.
-Locations impacted include Milbank, Ortonville, Wheaton, Big Stone City, Graceville, Clinton, Rosholt, New Effington, Beardsley, Odessa, Dumont, Artichoke, Tintah, Victor, Correll, Johnson, Albee, Barry, Siloah Country Church and Yankeetown.alerts.weather.gov
+Target Area: Grant; Roberts SIGNIFICANT WEATHER ADVISORY FOR TRAVERSE...BIG STONE...CENTRAL ROBERTS AND NORTHEASTERN GRANT COUNTIES UNTIL 115 AM CDT At 1218 AM CDT, Doppler radar was tracking a strong thunderstorm near Dumont, or near Wheaton, moving southeast at 40 mph.
+Wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Sisseton, Ortonville, Wheaton, Big Stone City, Browns Valley, Graceville, Clinton, Rosholt, Beardsley, Odessa, Dumont, Artichoke, Tintah, Correll, Johnson, Barry, Siloah Country Church, Yankeetown, Traverse Country Park and Mud Lake Landing.alerts.weather.gov